thanks4opensource/tri2b-quad4me/README.md

 I hate polled code.
 I believe all software should be interrupt-driven (or, similarly, be signal-driven when running under an operating system).
 Preferably with short interrupt system handlers that enqueue instructions into a FIFO which the code's main loop subsequently pops off and executes.

-So why aren't tri2b and quad4me coded on these design principles this repository's [Example Implementations and Testbed](#the_example_implementations_and_testbed)?
+So why aren't tri2b and quad4me coded on these design principles this repository's [Example Implementations and Testbed](#the_example_implementations_and_testbed).

 Basically for performance reasons.
 Low-end ARM cores are documented to have 12 or more clock cycles of interrupt latency (plus a similar number for return from ISR?).
 Bit-banging is slow already -- these cycles add up.
 The example implementation attempts to get the number of clock cycles down in the 200 range, although this is largely driven by [rise time](#rise_time) issues.